 Vertigo and Dizziness as a Health Symptom

 But when those have been ruled out, or your vertigo tends to come and go with intense anxiety, it may be a sign of panic disorder or a related anxiety problem.
-Take my anxiety test to get a better idea of your own anxiety symptoms.

 The Difference Between Vertigo and Dizziness